Home

 University of California, Berkeley's Realtime Inequality data visualization project.

 Note that many common measures of inequality exclude state transfers received by the poor, non-salary benefits received by the middle class and taxes paid by the rich.
-The Economist has a recent article about the current debate in economics over inequality, December 2023.
+The Economist has a summary of the current debate in economics over inequality, December 2023.

 The Economist finds that the nationalism and protectionsim in the US's trade policy including the industrial policy in the IRA is creating a subsidy war with other nations, what we can call "race to the bottom" or "beggar they neighbor" foreign policy.
 January 2023.

-MIT and NBER find the Paycheck Protection Plan is distribution upward, and that it costs around $200,000 "per job saved".
+MIT and NBER find the Paycheck Protection Plan is distribution upward and that it costs around $200,000 "per job saved".
 The average cost of employment in the private sector for wages and benefits is around $75,000.
 January 2022.
-The Federal Reserve Bank also finds that the PPP is regressive policy.
+The Federal Reserve Bank also finds that the PPP is regressive policy in that the more wealthy are recipients of these grants.
 July 2022.

 NBER finds that federal covid "relief" transfers to states and municipalities cost more than $850,000 "per job saved".
 June 2022.
 Note that these transfers are also based on political party-affiliation patronage.